grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 If you also upload blocks with downsampled data (ie. blocks with non-zero `Resolution` field in `meta.json` file), Grafana Mimir will merge raw samples and downsampled samples together at the query time.
 This may cause that incorrect results are returned for the query.

-## Migrating historic TSDB blocks from Thanos to Grafana Mimir
+## Migrate historic TSDB blocks from Thanos to Grafana Mimir

 1) Copy the blocks from Thanos's bucket to an Intermediate bucket